EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 ![shellcode](ASCII6.PNG)
 - Eax normalizer now automatically adjusts to remove user-defined badchars.
 ![Normalizer](ASCII4.png)
-- You can automatically set up the stack using the -e flags, takes the math out of stack setup.
+- You can automatically set up the stack using the -e flag, takes the math out of stack setup.
 ![Stack setup](ASCII3.png)
 - The program no longer allows the algorithm to give inaccurate results!
 This is not a very likely scenario, but it's possible there are just too many badchars for your particular payload to work.
 ![Program](ASCII5.png)